Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Support Docs, Receiving Payments/Chat Bot/Botpress/Botpress Cloud (Feature Updates)/Autonomous Nodes in Botpress Cloud.md

+Required reading: Know how AI Agents work as Chat Bots at: [[_PRIMER - AI Agents as Chat Bots]]

+---

 **Autonomous Nodes** in Botpress Cloud let you power entire multi-step conversations using a single AI-driven prompt.
 Instead of building out complex conversation trees with multiple standard nodes, you define the _intent and flow_ in plain language—and the AI takes care of guiding the user.

 ### Key Benefits